 About the wine:

-The wine offers notes of violets and blueberries, with a bright, lively palate.
-The acidity is pronounced.
-The tannins are crisp and quite long-lasting.
-Best enjoyed now.
+The wine offers notes of violets and blueberries, with a very bright and vibrant palate.
+The acidity is prominent.
+The tannins are quite lively and fairly long-lasting.
+Ready to drink now.

 Customer rating